AdobeDocs/experience-manager-65.en/help/forms/using/mitigating-struts-2-rce-vulnerabilities-for-experience-manager-manager-form.md

 1. Open the terminal window and navigate to the folder containing the extracted files.
 1. Use the manual patching tool to search, list, and replace all the struts2 jar files.
 The tool requires internet connectivity as it downloads dependencies at runtime.
 So, before running the tool, ensure that you are connected to internet.

-To search and replace the struts2-core-2.5.30 jar file and struts2-core.jar:
+To search and replace the `struts2-core-2.5.30.jar` and `struts2-core.jar` files:

 >[!BEGINTABS]

 >[!TAB Windows]

 1. Run the following command to list all the struts2 jar files.
-Before running the command, replace the path in the command with the path of your AEM Forms server:
+Before running the command, replace the path in the command with the path of your AEM Forms Server:

     ```